SeacrestFunded Account Types and Differences

 We take the burden of passing prop firm evaluations and handle your challenge passing of both phases within 1 month.
 Contact us today.

-The US-based prop firm SeacrestFunded, run by CEO Matthew Leech, has been in business for almost a year.
-The firm collaborates with ThinkMarkets and Blueberry Markets as brokers and employs the MT4 and MT5 platforms.
-Through review processes and financial availability, SeacrestFunded gives traders a platform to showcase their abilities.
-They offer Forex, Metals, Commodities, Indices, and Cryptocurrencies with varying leverages.
+The US-based prop firm SeacrestFunded, run by CEO Matthew Leech, has solidified its reputation in the industry.
+The firm collaborates with top-tier brokers like ThinkMarkets and Blueberry Markets.
+Consequently, they employ the popular MT4 and MT5 platforms.
+Through review processes and financial availability, the firm gives you a platform to showcase your abilities.
+They offer Forex, Metals, Commodities, Indices, and Cryptocurrencies with varying leverages across the different SeacrestFunded account types.

-SeacrestFunded divides its assessment procedure into two stages: one and two steps.
-The 2-Step evaluation needs 8% in Phase 1 and 5% in Phase 2, whereas the 1-Step evaluation has a 10% profit target.
-The drawdown restrictions for each challenge range from 6% to 10%.
+SeacrestFunded divides its assessment procedure into multiple stages.
+Specifically, they offer one-step and two-step options.
+The 2-Step evaluation needs 8% in Phase 1 and 5% in Phase 2.
+In contrast, the 1-Step evaluation has a 10% profit target.
+Furthermore, the drawdown restrictions for each challenge range from 6% to 10% depending on the specific SeacrestFunded account types and differences.

 • 1-Step Challenge: With just one evaluation stage, this account type provides a simplified route to funding.